cuklev/helper-scripts/README.md

-# helper-scripts
+# Helper scripts

-Collection of scripts
+Collection of scripts that I wrote and often use.